 What Makes Punakha Dzong Such a Unique Tourist Attraction?

-Being the second build and second largest Dzong, Punakha Dzong measures 180m long and 72m wide.
-Punakha Dzong sits at the confluence of the Mo Chhu and Pho Chhu Rivers.
-To access the Dzong, you’ll need to cross the Bazam Bridge, rebuilt in 2008 after severe floods swept away the original bridge built in the 17th century.
+Punakha Dzong sits at the confluence of the Mo Chhu (Female) and Pho Chhu (Male) rivers.
+To access the dzong, you’ll need to cross the Bazam Bridge, rebuilt in 2008 after severe floods swept away the original bridge built in the 17th century.

 What’s the Best Time to Visit Punakha Dzong?

 For the best experience, visit the spectacular fortress in May.
-On the courtyard of this magnificent building, the jacaranda flowers have started to bloom.
+It’s the season where gorgeous jacarandas blossom, beautifying the courtyard of Punakha Dzong.

 The popular annual Punakha Tshechu festival and Punakha Drubchen is also held in Punakha Dzong, in either February or March.